-How To Spend A Weekend In Tirana: 2 Days In Tirana
+How To Spend A Weekend In Tirana Albania: 2 Days In Tirana Itinerary

 Chasing the Donkey may include affiliate links - if you decide to make a purchase through these links, we receive a commission without any additional cost to you.
 Disclaimer & privacy policy.

-There is still one metropolis in Europe that offers cultural treasures free from the tourist hordes: Tirana.
-Here is how to spend a weekend In Tirana, Albania.
+There is still one metropolis in Europe that offers cultural treasures free from the tourist hordes: Tirana, Albania.
+Here is how to spend a weekend there.

 There is still one metropolis in Europe that offers cultural treasures free from the tourist hordes: Tirana.